Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 5.A.1.2.6 Maternity/paternity leave

 The HR policy/ HR rules should include key elements related to wages and benefits, as an indication of the efforts to provide decent work conditions.
-The provider must ensure to be at least in compliance with national regulations and should exceed these local regulations if these are considered as too light.
+Provider must ensure to be at least in compliance with national labor regulations and should exceed them, if these are considered as too light.

-Employees deserve clear rules for rest to ensure smooth working, personal balance, long term commitment.
+5.A.1.2.5 Overtime pay and paid leave: Employees deserve clear rules for rest to ensure smooth working, personal life balance, long term commitment.

 Scoring guidance